Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/api/fabric_methods.rst

 log and log_dict
 ================

-These methods allows you to send scalar metrics to a logger registered in Fabric.
+These methods allow you to send scalar metrics to a logger registered in Fabric.

 .. code-block:: python